Qafoo/bdog/README.md

 An alternative to using `npm` for installing is to simply clone the git repository.
 After that a certain amount of preparation needs to be done in order to install all needed dependencies:

-	npm install --dev
+	npm install
-	grunt setup

-After those two commands have been issued you should be able to use `bin/bdog` as usual.
+The `npm install` task should automatically run `grunt` to create a build of the software inside the `dist` folder.
+Every time you change the code `grunt` is needed to be run in order to compile the coffee-script code into javascript code